 Joseph made sure it was wrapped in “clean linen.”
-Through the brokenness of His body we have been healed.
+Through the brokenness of His body, we have been healed.
 Through His shed blood, we have been washed.
 We carry the Savior and His new covenant on the inside of us.
 Have we wrapped Him in “clean” vessels?

 David said, “Create in me a clean heart, O God; and renew a right spirit within me,” (Psalm 51:10, KJV).
 The spiritual house on the inside of each of us has to be clean.
 Dust particles of any works of the flesh (Gal.
-5:19-21) has to be removed.
+5:19-21) have to be removed.
 “Such things will not inherit the kingdom of God,” (Galatians 5:21, NKJV).
 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God?”
 (1 Corinthians 6:19, NKJV).

-When God blessed us with Holy Spirit, it’s as if we are taking on a part of Christ.
+When God blessed us with the Holy Spirit, it’s as if we are taking on a part of Christ.
 We can’t wrap Him in just anything.
 We have to meticulously make sure what we wrap Him in is clean, using the same care that Joseph of Arimathea did.